 The itinerary below has you visiting all of Tonga’s major island groups (except The Niuas which you only need to read The Complete Guide to The Niuas to see why).
 With that, you’ll need to do some travelling over land and water.
 While we give some tips in the itinerary, here is an overview of how to get around on an adult-only holiday.

 Road Transport in Tonga

 The main islands in Tongatapu and Vava’u have roads where taxis, accommodation transfers, guided tours and car rentals are available.
 These transport methods are not available in ‘Eua and Ha’apai, where you’ll mostly need to rely on your accommodation to help you get around.

 Overwater Transport in Tonga

 In this itinerary, we mostly recommend taking flights between the island groups, which is the fastest and most convenient for most travellers.
-We only suggest the ferry when the crossing between Vava’u and Ha’apai which isn’t as painfully long and when there are fewer flights available.
+We only suggest the ferry when crossing between Vava’u and Ha’apai as there are no flights available.
 Note that no flights operate on a Sunday.
 For getting to island resorts, resorts offer their own boat transfers, which need to be arranged before arrival.

 Learn more about transport in each of the destinations mentioned in the following guides:

 You’ve arrived in Tonga!
 The main island and the island you will arrive in is Tongatapu, home to the nation’s capital where you’ll find the only adult-only accommodation in the island group.
 You’ll have a choice of premium apartments exclusively for adults, as well as adult-only homestays and private holiday homes.

 Grab a bite to eat in town, following the recommendations in our Guide to the Best Eats &Restaurants in Nuku’alofa and get yourself fuelled for a fun two weeks ahead!